 Although Twitter's potential uses may seem obvious at first glance, less clear-cut is the type of business that can realistically use it from day-to-day.
 It is arguably more useful to firms with a website to drive traffic to.
 But Pilkington believes that businesses from any sector can benefit from the niche marketing it offers — especially as mobile technology enables people to send and receive tweets from their phones.

-"A restaurant might use it to give its followers exclusive offers or an estate agent could post details of properties and attract a local following by tweeting news about the area," she points out.
+"A restaurant might use it to give its followers exclusive offers or an estate agent could post details of properties," she points out.

 Travel agents are posting last-minute availabilities and gardening firms are offering nuggets of advice along with links to their websites.
 There is even potential for users such as plumbers or car mechanics to pick up business from Twitter as people use it to ask for recommendations for local services.

 If you feel Twitter is worth experimenting with, it is easy to register with the site and start picking up followers.
 Many of your existing contacts may already be on Twitter, so start by sending them an email asking them to follow you.
 Then start tweeting.